Civil Engineering and Construction

 Careers – The Bachelor of Science in Construction degree program prepares individuals to be leaders in the construction industry.
 Construction managers facilitate project design and construction by managing resources, facilitating the compliance of construction contract law and facilitating dispute resolution, ensuring the appropriate application of safety standards, and by performing accurate estimating and scheduling.

-Accredited by the American Council of Construction Education since 1995
+Construction Management program is accredited by the American Council of Construction Education (ACCE) since 1995.